liambeckett-ops/Cloud-Security-Compliance-Dashboard-and-Automation-Toolkit/Frontend/README.md

-# Cloud Security Compliance Dashboard & Automation Toolkit (Frontend)
+# Cloud Security Compliance Dashboard - Frontend

+## Overview
-This folder is intended for the frontend code of your Security Compliance Dashboard project.
-You can use any frontend framework (React, Vue, plain HTML/JS) to visualize compliance data from the backend API.
+This is the frontend for the Cloud Security Compliance Dashboard and Automation Toolkit.
+It displays compliance check results fetched from the backend API.

+## Setup
+1. Make sure the backend API is running (see backend README for details).
+2. Open `index.html` in your web browser.
+3. The dashboard will automatically fetch and display compliance results.

-## Getting Started
+## Files
-- The backend FastAPI server exposes endpoints at `/api/compliance`.
+- `index.html`: Main dashboard page.
-- You can fetch and display compliance reports in a dashboard UI.
+- `app.js`: JavaScript to fetch and display compliance data.

+## Customization
+You can style the dashboard by editing the CSS in `index.html` or add new features in `app.js`.

-## Example Features
+## Troubleshooting
-- List all compliance reports
-- Show details for each report
-- Visualize compliance status (e.g., green/red indicators)
-- Filter by cloud provider or service

----

-*This is a placeholder.
-Add your frontend code here when ready!*
+- Ensure the backend is running and accessible at `http://localhost:8000/compliance`.
+- Check browser console for errors if data does not appear.